-The Alice Downs Scholarship, in honor of Valma Lock Hunter, is a select scholarship open only to residents of Camden County, New Jersey.
+The Alice Downs Scholarship, in honor of Valma Lock Hunter, is a select scholarship open only to residents of Camden, Gloucester, or Burlington County in New Jersey.

 Past scholarship recipients: